hellmarbecker/blog/_posts/2022-08-10-timeseries-data-in-apache-druid-getting-the-latest-value-with-rolled-up-data.markdown

 - Druid can use `LATEST` or `EARLIEST` aggregations during ingestion.
 - Druid stores these aggregations in an intermediate representation that allows for adding more data later.
-- In the current version, this requires working with `SRTING` fields.
+- In the current version, this requires working with `STRING` fields.
 - For numeric fields, you can work around this limitation using a `CAST` expression.

 ---